-Ornamental grasses were only recently introduced to the American garden. their dramatic form adds a valuable element to gardens.
-With the slightest breeze, a garden with grasses comes alive with movement and sound, plus ornamental grass add fall and winter interest to gardens.
+Ornamental grasses were only recently introduced to the American garden.
+Their dramatic form adds a valuable element to gardens.
+With the slightest breeze, a garden with grasses comes alive with movement and sound, plus ornamental grasses add fall and winter interest to gardens.

 To experience some of the beauty of grasses in the garden, visit a local nursery, garden center or botanic garden.
 With the wide availability of ornamental grasses, a grass suited to any gardening situation can be found.